voxeet/comms-app-react-events/README.md

 The secrets will not be exposed on the frontend.

-#### Start the app
+#### Running the app

-Execute the following command to run the application locally in a terminal window inside the `/events/` directory.
+To run the application locally, execute the command below inside the `/events` directory.

 ```bash
 yarn dev